 Specialists for treatment include neurosurgeons, medical oncologists, and radiation oncologists.
 In addition to the specialist, the team may include other professionals such as a nurse, dietitian, mental health counselor, physical therapist, occupational therapist, and/or speech therapist.

 Treatment for the primary brain tumor may include:

 Steroids: Steroids are often used to reduce the buildup of fluids around a tumor (edema) sometimes caused by the brain tumor or other treatments.
 Steroids can temporarily relieve signs (eg, edema), improve neurological symptoms, promote a feeling of well-being, and increase appetite.

 Surgery: Surgery usually is the first step in treating most benign and many malignant cases.
 It is often the preferred treatment when a tumor can be removed without any unnecessary risk of neurological damage.

-Most common types of Surgeries are listed below:
+The most common types of Surgeries are listed below:

-Biopsy, Craniotomy, Craniectomy, Debulking, Complete Removal, Shunt, Ommaya Reservoir, Skull Base Surgery, Transsphenoidal Surgery and Laser Interstitial Thermal Therapy (LITT)
+Biopsy, Craniotomy, Craniectomy, Debulking, Complete Removal, Shunt, Ommaya Reservoir, Skull Base Surgery, Transsphenoidal Surgery, and Laser Interstitial Thermal Therapy (LITT)